joesan/plant-infra/pi/README.md

 https://kubernetes.io/docs/setup/independent/high-availability/#installing-prerequisites-on-masters

-### STEP 4: Set up K8s Worker
+### STEP 5: Set up K8s Worker

-Having set up the master node, let us now see how we can set up the worker and join it with the master!
+Having set up the master node, let us now see how we can set up the worker and eventually join it with the master!